-- Effective 7/30/2018, primary educators receiving an initial license shall have a high school diploma or equivalent. - The primary educator shall not be employed or engaged in any other full-time activities during hours of operation. - · A qualified educator shall be on site any time the primary educator is not on site during child care operating hours. - · Ongoing training required in specific health and safety topics.
-The maximum number of children present inside a physical space shall be determined by minimum square footage - requirements.
-If the number of children exceeds seven (7) at one time or care is provided in one room of the home, the area shall provide thirty (30) square feet per child of usable play space.

-Specific Requirements For Group Child Care Homes

-- Adult:Child ratios shall be maintained at all times. - .
-The maximum number of children present shall not exceed twelve (12).
+- A qualified educator shall be on site any time the primary educator is not on site during child care operating hours. - The maximum number of children present inside a physical space shall be determined by minimum square footage requirements. - If the number of children exceeds seven (7) at one time or care is provided in one room of the home, the area shall provide thirty (30) square feet per child of usable play space.
+Specific Requirements For Group Child Care Homes - · Adult: Child ratios shall be maintained at all times. - The maximum number of children present shall not exceed twelve (12).
 Exception: Three (3) additional school-age children may be in care before/after school, school holidays/snow days and during summer vacation.